JusticeMabugana/Bright-TV-Analysis/README.md

 # Bright-TV-Analysis
 This repository shares insights on viewer and viewership trends for Bright TV between 1 Jan 2016 and 31 March 2016.
 It also focuses on factors that influence consumption.

+It also provides recommendations on growing viewership and initiatives that can be taken to attract new users.